 Tremolo is a rather fast modulation of a signal’s amplitude.
-Vibrato, as we’ve discussed, is a rather fast modulation of a signal’s “pitch”.
+As we’ve discussed, vibrato is a rather fast modulation of a signal’s “pitch”.

-The “vibrato” effect built into some amplifiers (you, the one that varies the amplitude of the signal) is really tremolo.
+The “vibrato” effect built into some amplifiers (the one that varies the signal’s amplitude) is really tremolo.

-The “tremolo arm” (sometimes referred to as the whammy bar) that affects the pitch of the guitar is really vibrato.
+The “tremolo arm” (sometimes referred to as the whammy bar) that affects the guitar’s pitch is really vibrato.

-Labeling of tremolo and vibrato can become tricky in the world of guitar.
-It’s important, then, to not only know the true definitions of the two effects but also that you’ll likely run into improperly-labeled units during your lifetime.
+Labelling of tremolo and vibrato can become tricky in the world of guitar.
+It’s important, then, to not only know the true definitions of the two effects but also that you’ll likely run into improperly labelled units during your lifetime.

 To learn more about tremolo pedals, check out the following My New Microphone articles: